 In cases where a Client has a legal guardian or advocate appointed to act on their behalf, the rights of the guardian or advocate are to be acknowledged and respected to the extent stipulated in the guardianship or advocacy arrangements;

-The Client, and with their permission, their person responsible must be involved in decisions about their support plan.
-A person-centred plan will be developed including goals, hopes and dreams.
-All information regarding any costs will be provided at planning meetings.
-If the client chooses to have an individual budget this will be determined in consultation with the client and other stakeholders
+The Client, and with their permission, their person responsible must be involved in decisions about their support.
+All information regarding any costs will be provided.

 The Client will be made aware of the standard of service, which they can expect.
 Services will be provided in a safe manner which respects the dignity and independence of the client, is responsive to the social, cultural and physical needs of the client and their family;

 The Client’s access to services should be decided only on the basis of need and the capacity of the service to meet that need.
 Clients have the right to refuse a service and refusal should not prejudice their future access to services at SGSCC disAbility.

 The Clients have a right to complain about the service they are receiving without fear of being disadvantaged;